Brand New Colors Start with Systems Grounding →

 Is this SOP documentation?+

 No. SOPs are steps.
 An operating model is the reason the steps exist.
 If your SOPs are steps without the governing logic underneath them, that is why nobody follows them.
-The Dossier captures the logic that makes the steps coherent — and makes them actually usable.
+The Dossier captures the logic that makes the steps coherent.

 Will you implement tools or automation?+

 Not in this step.
 That is Structural Translation — Stage 03.
 This step produces the model worth enforcing.
-Automation before architecture is how you build expensive confusion very efficiently.
-The Dossier is the document that tells us exactly what to automate, in what order, and why.
+Automation before architecture is how you build expensive confusion efficiently.
+The Dossier tells us exactly what to automate, in what order, and why.

 What if my team disagrees with the model?+